DavidVentura/blog/blog/raw/translator-live/POST.md

 The see-through view is not good enough to run text detection/recognition, though it feels like it should be.
 I can definitely read under it.
 But when it's not perfect contrast, it gets murky.

-What we can do is detect when obscured content changes, drop _that specific area_, recapture it, and run it through the pipeline.
+What we can do is watch through those holes: when the content under an overlay changes, drop _that specific overlay_, recapture the area, and run it through the pipeline again.

 An example, which drops & re-renders the overlays as subtitles change:
 <center>